pactumjs/pactum/docs/quick-start.md

 ## Installation

 **pactum** is available as a npm package to download.
-Add it as a dependency to our new project or existing project.
+Add it as a dependency to a new project or existing project.

 ### New Project